How To Set Up a Direct Mailer in Canva

 Track Your Campaign

-Last, you should consider including tracking your campaigns success!
-You can do this by using a unique landing page or a QR code.
+Last, you might consider including a tracking code.
+You can do this by using a unique landing page URL or a QR code.
 That way you'll be able to see how many people scanned the code or visited that landing page.
+One nonprofit I've met uses the exact same "dynamic" QR code, so that they can redirect or change the link at anytime.

 Read Another One!